 Leg Veins & Spider Veins

 As they get older, many people will notice the appearance of veins on their legs.
-These may be fine purple or blue veins that appear in a branched or “spiderweb” pattern (spider veins) or they may be larger, raised, and darker in color (varicose veins).
+Spider veins appear as fine purple or blue veins that have a branched or spiderweb pattern.
+Larger, raised veins that are darker in color are know as varicose veins.
 While more commonly seen in women, men suffer from spider or varicose veins too.

 Before treating your leg veins, Dr. Frank will first determine the type of veins that you have on your legs – spider or varicose.
-The type and severity of the veins will dictate the treatment required.
+The type and severity of the veins will determine the best treatment option for you.